ginstrom/paladin-novel/manuscript/chapter-06.md

 The vision shattered.
 Gond staggered backward, his palm burning where it had touched the stone.
 The altar was cold granite again, nothing more.
 But the warmth remained, spreading through his chest like wine.

 He dropped onto the nearest bench, hands shaking.
 Exhaustion.
 Had to be exhaustion.
-The stress of leadership, the constant vigilance, the weight of so many lives depending on his choices.
+The stress of leadership, the constant vigilance, the weight of lives depending on his choices.
 Hallucinations were common enough among soldiers pushed too far.

-But the warmth lingered, and with it, a certainty he couldn't explain or dismiss.
+But the warmth lingered.

 Footsteps echoed in the outer chamber.
 Gond composed himself, forcing his breathing to steady.
 When he emerged, Sim stood waiting, those perceptive eyes taking in every detail of Gond's appearance.